-The future of call centre outsourcing in Australia
+The future of call centre outsourcers in Australia

-From all reports Andrew Brydon, former CEO of BMS Interactive and his leadership team ran a good operation and this was formally acknowledged by the Auscontact Association awarding them the best Outsourcer in Australia in 2015 as part of their annual awards program.
+Peakbound appears to be a direct casualty of the Banking Royal Commission and from all reports Andrew Brydon, former CEO of BMS Interactive and his leadership team ran a good operation that was formally acknowledged by the Auscontact Association awarding them the best Outsourcer in Australia in 2015 as part of their annual awards program.

 In that same year when CallActive closed its doors, Brydon published an article urging the industry to “look forward and remain positive” making the observation that “over the past 12 months, demand for outsourced contact centre services has been at its strongest level for almost five years; a direct result of clients focusing on delivering quality customer experiences and bringing their CRM work back onshore.
 This, combined with increased customer demand for tailored, two-way, real-time, helpful interactions, both online and offline, has resulted in exciting opportunities ahead domestically.”